July 21, 2025 • min read

 Movement protects against the common risk of lean muscle loss, helping patients to retain and build strength.

 Sword’s Move closes the clinical gap left by GLP-1s, giving members structured movement programs to retain strength and lean muscle mass.
-Move is the ideal support to a GLP-1 prescription as patients will build new physcial activity habits to protect long term health outcomes.
+Move is the ideal support to a GLP-1 prescription as patients will build new physical activity habits to protect long term health outcomes.

 Employers and health insurers alike can maximize GLP-1 investment with speed and scale by combining Move with all GLP-1 prescriptions.